 15.2 Promote the implementation of sustainable management of all types of forests, halt deforestation

 One of the actions of our Planet Promise is to deliver a global deforestation-free and land conversion-free supply chain strategy.
 We will achieve this through the increased use of sustainable palm oil, soy, beef, and timber and paper materials in the products that we source globally and by reviewing and taking action on additional high-risk commodities.
-We are on track for 100% certified sustainable palm oil from physical sources being used in our kitchens to prepare food by 2022, an achievement that is testament to our commitment to industry collaborations such as the Roundtable on Sustainable Palm Oil.
 All of our in-scope approved suppliers must meet a set of criteria for sustainable sourcing of beef and beef containing products.
 This includes not sourcing beef from endangered forests such as in the Amazon Biome, as well as sourcing locally wherever possible.

 17.16 Enhance the global partnership for sustainable development, complemented by multi stakeholder partnerships that mobilise and share knowledge, expertise, technology and financial resources, to support the achievement of the goals